 It’s extremely rewarding to support causes you value, and that’s the main reason people give!
 But it’s natural to wonder if there can also be some tax benefits to your giving.
-This article answers the most common questions about charitable donation tax deductions in the US.
+This article answers the most common questions about charitable donation tax deductions in the US and beyond.

 The Tax Cuts and Jobs Act of 2017 raised the standard deduction and simplified taxes for millions of households.
 This article answers the top questions related to tax deductions, including charitable donation tax deductions.
 This is for information purposes only and should not be considered tax advice.

 Yes!
-Most Americans now opt for the standard deduction (see next question), which surpasses itemized tax deductions for most households.
-This used to mean that for most households, there was no additional tax benefit for charitable donations.
+Most Americans now opt for the standard deduction, which surpasses itemized tax deductions for most households.

 If you expect your combined deductions to exceed the standard deduction, then it’s worth considering itemizing your taxes, including charitable donations.
-If you itemize, the new law also increases the charitable deduction limit to 100% of your adjusted gross income for qualified donations made in 2021.
+If you itemize, the charitable deduction limit is 60% of your adjusted gross income (AGI) for qualified cash donations and 30% of AGI for non-cash contributions made in 2023.

-Hang on to your thank you or acknowledgement emails/letters from organizations you support.
+Hang on to your thank you or acknowledgment emails/letters from organizations you support.
 Alternatively, many nonprofit organizations, including GlobalGiving, send a year-end giving summary to donors.

 It’s important to remember that federal income taxes are incremental, so however far you are into the next tax bracket, only that amount will be taxed at the higher rate.
 Here are the latest tax brackets: